DevExpress/devextreme-documentation/api-reference/50 Common/utils/excelExporter/exportPivotGrid(options).md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/PivotGrid/ExcelJSOverview/"
 }

-[note]You can also export PivotGrid to CSV. to do this, implement the **exportPivotGrid(options)** method as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.
+[note]You can also export PivotGrid to CSV.
+To do this, implement the **exportPivotGrid(options)** method as shown in the following ticket: <a href="https://supportcenter.devexpress.com/ticket/details/t920593/pivotgrid-exceljs-export-to-export-pivotgrid-into-csv-file" target="_blank">Export PivotGrid into CSV file</a>.

 #####See Also#####
 - [export](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/export/)